 What's happened

-The White House plans to break up the National Center for Atmospheric Research (NCAR), citing concerns over climate alarmism.
-Critics warn this move will harm weather and climate research vital for disaster prediction and response, drawing widespread condemnation from scientists and policymakers.
+The Biden administration plans to dismantle the National Center for Atmospheric Research (NCAR) in Boulder, Colorado, citing concerns over climate alarmism.
+Critics warn this move will hinder vital weather and climate research, with widespread condemnation from scientists and policymakers.
+The decision marks a significant shift in US science policy.

 What's behind the headline?